Skip to main content Skip to footer

 Try monday service

-Measuring ITIL success with key metrics
+Measuring ITIL success with the right metrics

 What gets measured gets managed.
-But which metrics actually matter for service excellence?
+But which metrics are important for service excellence?
+The following three categories that provide complete visibility:

 Metric typeWhat it measuresWhy it matters